 The standard, free version of WooCommerce can calculate the costs of shipping and taxes and offers the ability to accept major credit cards, PayPal, bank transfers and cash on delivery.
 There are also some very capable stock management tools to help you keep track of your inventory.

 The premium version of WooCommerce comes with more advanced tools, such as a one-page checkout, and an add-on for cart abandonment emails.
 There are also hundreds of add-ons and themes to extend WooCommerce’s functionality further.

 6. TypeKit Fonts for WordPress

-Integrate hundreds of top quality fonts for your WordPress site courtesy of the Typekit service
+Integrate hundreds of top quality fonts for your WordPress site

 If you want to make your WordPress site look beautiful, you need to move beyond standard fonts and start investigating a wider range of typography.
 Typekit is an Adobe service that gives you access to high quality custom fonts, and the free Typekit Fonts for WordPress allows you to use it within your site with the minimum of effort on your part.

 The fonts are applied to your website using the font-face standard, so you can be sure they’re web standards-compliant, fully licensed and accessible.
 You just need to create a free account with Typekit to get started.